eshaanm25/zendesk-coding-challenge/README.md

 The following project was created as a challenge for Zendesk's Co-op program.
 The application is able to use the Zendesk API to list and view Zendesk tickets.
 The project utilizes a front-end written in Javascript, HTML, and CSS as well as a back-end written in NodeJS.

+# Quick Look

+Fow a quick look at the application, here is a webserver hosted on AWS at [zendesk.eshaanm.com](http://zendesk.eshaanm.com)

 # Installation Instructions

 1. Make sure [Node.js](https://nodejs.org/en/) is installed